 - music cassettes and CDs by various composers and performing groups

-- kits of pamphlets, booklets, or brochures
+- kits of pamphlets, booklets, and brochures

 So, what are some of the “performance analyses” we’ve done?

-- Composers ranging from Beethoven to the Beatles
+- Composers ranging from Beethoven to the Beatles.

-- Singers and musicians from Scott Joplin to Janis Joplin, including greats like Billy Holiday and Glenn Miller, and pop icons like Frank Sinatra and hip-hop trendsetters
+- Singers and musicians from Scott Joplin to Janis Joplin, including greats like Billy Holiday and Glenn Miller, and pop icons like Frank Sinatra and hip-hop trendsetters.

-- Old folk instruments to homemade street drumming to electronically produced tunes
+- Old folk instruments to homemade street drumming to electronically produced tunes.

-- Cirque du Soleil acrobatics to adding audio sound effects during a theatrical reading
+- Cirque du Soleil acrobatics to adding audio sound effects during a theatrical reading.